scipp/scipp/docs/reference/developer/project/scipp-as-cpp-or-python-library.md

 For example, the support for ragged data is simpler and more natural than the initial design in 2019.
 The physical unit system is based on an external C++ library, `LLNL/units`.

+On the C++ side, almost all high-level code for `DataArray` and `Dataset` is implemented with the type-agnostic `Variable`.
+Lower level operations are mostly generated from a simple kernel, with a call to a generic `transform` function template.
+That is, a lot of the C++ code could be expressed in a very similar manner using Scipp's Python interface.

 Interoperability with the Python world is ensured by exposing arrays using the buffer protocol.
 That is, Python libraries (including NumPy) that expect NumPy arrays can operate on these buffers.